canmom/canmom.github.io/fiction/summoning.md

 Your lovely actor looked like he was going to be sick.
 You wanted to hug him, assure him this was all according to your design... but the next step had to be done quickly or you'd pass out.
 You pressed your tunic up against the wound, hard as anything, but all the same it soaked rapidly with blood.
 After a second, the actor stepped up behind you and firm hands pressed it harder still, and his warmth was there to surround you, whispering sweet reassurances, so very softly.

-You tossed your penis into the magic circle, scuffed the delicate protection wards with your foot (a kindly favour, thank you), and still in the arms of your love, whispered your entreaty, over and over.
+You tossed your penis into the magic circle, scuffed the delicate protection wards with your foot (a kindly favour, thank you), and still in the arms of your lover, whispered your entreaty, over and over.

 Your penis inflated like a tied-off intestine filled with air, and became translucent.
 You peered at it, almost faltering in the magic.
 There was a shape somewhere within it, a slightly darker mass... and then the bubble burst, and there in the centre of the magic circle sat... a girl, no doubt, covered in your blood, and somehow, incongruously, bearing your face.